compose-spec/compose-spec/spec.md

 ### dns_search

-`dns` define custom DNS search domainsto set on container network interface configuration.
+`dns` define custom DNS search domains to set on container network interface configuration.
 Can be a single value or a list.

 ```yml
 dns_search: example.com